-This article, from The Engineer, October 23, 1896, describes the recently opened Upper Douglas Cable Tramway.
+These articles, from The Engineer, October 23 and October 30, 1896, describe the recently opened Upper Douglas Cable Tramway.

 DOUGLAS CABLE TRAMWAY